DesktopDyno/DesktopDyno.org/src/guide/motors/dc-motor/model.md

 T_e(t) = K_t i(t)
 $$

-### Mechanical
+## Mechanical Model

 The developed electromagnetic torque then acts to rotate the rotor and shaft.
-The shaft has a certian inertia $J_p$ value which determines the dynamics of the rotary motion.
-Typical motors also have damping and friction torques which act against the direction of motion -- the damping coefficient is $B_p$ and the friction value is $T_\mu$.
-The load torque is $T_L(t)$ and typically opposes positive motoring torque.
+The shaft has a certain rotational inertia $J_p$ value which determines the dynamics of the rotary motion.
+Typical motors also have damping and friction torques which act against the direction of motion: the damping coefficient is $B_p$ and the friction value is $T_\mu$.
+The load torque $T_L(t)$ is typically defined as to oppose positive motoring torque.
 The complete mechanical differential equation is given as follows:

 $$
 J_p \frac{\text{d}\omega(t)}{\text{dt}} = T_e(t) - B_p \omega(t) - T_\mu \text{sign}(\omega(t)) - T_L(t)